agentmorris/ooi-pangeo/README.md

 # ooi-pangeo
 This is the main repo for example Pangeo notebooks and the primary issues page.
-Import this into your home directory.